ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_cookbook.md

 !!! caution

-    There is a limitation when using this route generator.
-You can provide paths only if the corresponding action in the controller has no required parameters.
+    When using this route generator you can provide paths only if the corresponding action in the controller has no required parameters.
 There is no way of passing any parameters to the action.

-## Writing a breadcrumb generator
+## Creating a breadcrumb generator

-### Write a generator class
+### Create a generator class

 First, write a generator class.
-It needs to implement `BreadcrumbsGeneratorInterface` that only has two methods.
+It needs to implement `BreadcrumbsGeneratorInterface` that has two methods.

 !!! note